marianooy/holapepino/README.md

-Learning how to use git repository
+Learning how to use git repository, practical exercises to test with cucumber

-#Should ingore line